Alfred Nobel University

-Alfred Nobel University, Ukraine (Університет імені Альфреда Нобеля) is a higher educational institution with the IV level of accreditation.
+Alfred Nobel University, Ukraine (Університет імені Альфреда Нобеля) is a private higher educational institution in the city of Dnipro.
+It has the IV level of accreditation.

-It is committed to enhancing innovative technologies in teaching and it helps to strengthen the country's position in the international arena, which is reflected in its mission.

-The university creates up-to-date education and scientific values that correspond to the demands of the 21st century and are geared towards dynamic development of the economy and society, towards European and global integration of Ukraine.

 History

 Alfred Nobel University was founded in 1993 as a private higher education institution with a focus on management and economics.
 Until 2010, it was known as "University of Economics and Law, Dnipropetrovsk".
 From the start, it was the central mission of DUAN to meet the demands of the Ukrainian labour market – especially small and medium-size enterprises – for qualified personnel with a background in Management, Economics and Law and additional skills required in a competitive and possibly multinational business environment.
 Since its foundation, the university has continuously expanded its portfolio of study programmes: currently, 16 Bachelor programmes and 18 Master programmes are on offer, including an MBA programme for professionals, as well as a smaller number of doctoral and postdoctoral programmes.

 In October, 2010 the university was renamed in honour of Alfred Nobel — the founder of the Nobel Prize — for a weighty contribution to promoting Nobel movement in Ukraine through holding events connected with spreading Nobel ideas and became Alfred Nobel University.

 In recent years, university has focused particularly on introducing programmes beyond the disciplinary boundaries of Economics and Law, such as Psychology, Political Studies and Social Work.

 In the year 2015-16, about 3.400 students were enrolled at Alfred Nobel University, about 20% of who study at Master's level.

 In total, the number of faculty amounts to about 150 persons, including full- and part-time teachers.

 The large majority of DUAN students is recruited from the city of Dnipro or the surrounding area.
 Most graduates find employment on the local market.